Budget Travel In Samoa

 The only other thing that you may end up spending money on is connectivity.
 Yes, I am referring to our good friend, in Internet.
 The internet is neither cheap nor plentiful in Samoa.
 But it is available for those who desperately seek it out… umm yes… that’s me.

 Wireless spots (called lava spots) are available from most fale’s and beach hotels, and will cost you about 20 tale per hour.
 Please don’t do that math on that one… it hurt’s too much.
 Things get a little cheaper at the internet cafes, and these are a good option if you don’t need to use your own computer.
+It also helps to have a Cloud based Windows Desktop and file sharing site.
 At the travel centre in Salelolonga on Savai’I, an hour of internet will cost you about 12 tale.
 Please don’t do that math on that either… and yes.. that is more expensive than hostels in Australia.

 Cell phone costs are a little more reasonable.
 For 20 tale you can get a digicell simcard with 10 tale credit already loaded on it.
 I chose to go with digicell because I saw that most little road side shacks were selling top ups.
 Also because it promised good reception with it’s promotional material of two fit looking Samoans texting on the beach.
 That 10 tala lasted me for my entire 10 days in Samoa, and believe me, I am a prolific texter.